Daniel Way Creek Stabilization Project

 Scope and Schedule

 The first phase of work involves survey, mapping, permitting and engineering design tasks.
 The data gathered from a detailed survey and mapping of the existing topography, utilities, trees and resource protection areas will inform the design and provide the information necessary for completing applications to the various agencies.
-It is anticipated that permits will be required from Oregon Division of State Lands (DSL), US Army Corps of Engineers (ACOE), Oregon DEQ and the City of Lake Oswego.
+Permits are required from Oregon Division of State Lands (DSL), US Army Corps of Engineers (ACOE), Oregon Department of Environmental Quality (DEQ), and the City of Lake Oswego.

 The third phase of work will involve construction.
-This is expected to occur once bids are received and a contractor is selected, sometime in late spring/early summer 2023.
+This is expected to occur once construction bids are received and a contractor is selected, sometime in late spring/early summer 2024.
 The project will involve realigning a portion of the stream and planting new plants and trees to help stabilize the creek.

 What to Expect During Construction